insightvigil/batabit/README.md

 ## Batabit 🚀

-A landing page for an app called Batabit.
+A landing page for an bitcoin app called Batabit.
 In this project, I put all my design skills into practice and applied coding best practices to build a clean, modern page.
 This was a simulation where a design team provided me with a Figma design file and I transformed that design into a fully functional, deployed product.

 ### Applied technologies 🧑‍💻
 - HTML